 On March 15, 2021, we issued senior unsecured notes due in 2029 and redeemed our existing senior unsecured notes due in 2025.
-In connection with these transactions, we incurred a \$24.4 million loss on extinguishment of debt for the three months ended March 31, 2021.
+In connection with these transactions, we incurred a \$24.4 million loss on extinguishment of debt for the nine months ended September 30, 2021.
+There was no loss on extinguishment of debt during the nine months ended September 30, 2022.